adamrossnelson/colscore/colscore_varname_abbrevs.md

 CIP38CERT1
 Certificate of less than one academic year in Philosophy And Religious Studies.
-Cert. less than one academic yr in Philosophy & Religious Studies.
+Cert. <1 academic yr in Philosophy & Religious Studies.

 CIP38CERT2
 Certificate of at least one but less than two academic years in Philosophy And Religious Studies.
-Cert. at least one but less than two academicyrs in Philosophy & Religious Studies.
+Cert. >1<2 academicyrs in Philosophy & Religious Studies.

 CIP38ASSOC
 Associate degree in Philosophy And Religious Studies.
 Assoc. deg. in Philosophy & Religious Studies.

 CIP38CERT4
-Award of more than two but less than four academic years in Philosophy And Religious Studies.
+Award of at least two but less than four academic years in Philosophy And Religious Studies.
-Award more than two but less than four academicyrs in Philosophy & Religious Studies.
+Award >2<4 academicyrs in Philosophy & Religious Studies.

 CIP38BACHL
 Bachelor's degree in Philosophy And Religious Studies.